Looksy-tech/SDK/README_EN.md

 ### Purpose

-This instruction adds the `Try on` button to the Shopify product page.
+This guide connects the `Try on` button to a Shopify product page.

 After installation, the SDK receives the current product data: image, name, and price.
 The button is added to the main product image.

-### Where to start in Shopify Admin
+### Where to start after logging in to Shopify Admin

 1. In the left menu, open `Sales channels -> Online Store`.
 2. In the `Current theme` block, click `...` or `Actions`.
-3. Select `Edit code`.
+3. Choose `Edit code`.

 ### 1. Add the SDK in `theme.liquid`